lgrealish/pands-project/README.md

 [Box Plots](https://www.geeksforgeeks.org/box-plot-in-python-using-matplotlib/)
 [Box Plots](https://www.python-graph-gallery.com/30-basic-boxplot-with-seaborn?utm_content=cmp-true)

-Boxplots are very useful for showing various statistics in one plot, including minimum, quartiles, median and maximum.
+Boxplots were generated using the *seaborn* module and are very useful for showing various statistics in one plot, including minimum, quartiles, median and maximum.
+As well as showing the distribution of values withing each species class they also allow for comparisons across the 3 species.
 The x-axis denotes the data to be plotted while the y-axis shows the frequency of distribution.

 <img src = "https://github.com/lgrealish/pands-project/blob/main/Boxplots.png" alt = "Sepal and Petal observations by species" width = "450" height = "450">

+The boxplots above show that the Iris setosa stands out as having much smaller petal size (length and width).

 # **Summary and Conclusions**

+The Iris data set is quite a small data set with a sample size of 150 and it's observations are split evenly into 3 species classes.
+This makes me believe that it was not a random sample selection.

+The average

+Looking at all of the statistics of both sepal and petal measurements generated in the output summary code as well as the plots it appears differences between the Iris setosa and the other two species is more pronounced than any other differences between the three classes.

+If compared by sepal width and length, Iris versicolor and Iris virginica would not be easily distinguishable.

+The standard deviations also show that the petal measurements

 # **Technologies**